Weather media in the United States: Television

 On television, weather segments are included within local and national news coverage.
 Dan Rather In early September 1961 reported live from the Galveston Seawall as Hurricane Carla threatened the Texas coastline.
 He took a camera crew to the U.S. Weather Bureau (National Weather Service) office with a WSR-57 radar console located on the 5th floor of the Post Office Building on 25th Street in downtown Galveston.
 A meteorologist drew for him a rough outline of the Gulf of Mexico on a sheet of plastic, and held that over the radar display of Carla to give Rather's audience an idea of the Carla's size, and the position of the hurricane's eye.
 Rather's reporting was the first ever display of a meteorological surveillance radar on television, and has been imitated by more recent reporters.

 Weather-centered programming began in the 1970s, with the advent of the PBS-broadcast Aviation Weather (1972–1976), A.M.
 Weather (1978–1995) and NWS-broadcast Alaskan weather (1976–present) broadcasts, with programs staffed by Federal Aviation Administration and National Weather Service employees.
 After the development of cable television, the first weather-centered network, the Atlanta, Georgia-based The Weather Channel, went on the air in 1982.
 The Weather Channel, owned by NBC, Bain Capital, and The Blackstone Group since 2008, moved from all weather-centered coverage to a mix of weather coverage and documentary/entertainment based programming arena during the 2000s.

-Other weather-centered television networks were created as competition to The Weather Channel, such as NBC's Weather Plus (2004–2008) and WeatherNation (2010–current), which came into being during the first decade of the 21st century.
+Other weather-centered television networks were created as competition to The Weather Channel, such as NBC's Weather Plus (2004–2008), WeatherNation (2010–current) and Fox Weather (2021–current), which came into being during the first decade of the 21st century.
 Other proposed television networks from the Pennsylvania-based AccuWeather company and Atlanta-based NetworkWeather were slated to come into existence during mid to late 2014.